Why Avoid White Sugar, Desert, Alcohol, Fast Food, Soda & Junk Food:

 High-sugar foods and junk foods are known as “negative nutrients.”
-According to The Kellogg Report, “Sugar rich, nutrient-poor foods take up a disproportionate share oh many Americans’ diets… leaving individuals in caloric excess, increasingly fat, yet still hungry and malnourished.”
-In 1981, authorities from the Center for Science in the public interest presented 31 citations of studies that “heart disease, diabetes, hypertension,
+According to The Kellogg Report, “Sugar rich, nutrient-poor foods take up a disproportionate share of many Americans’ diets, leaving individuals in caloric excess, increasingly fat, yet still hungry and malnourished.”
+In 1981, authorities from the Center for Science in the public interest presented 31 citations of studies that showed such foods were related to “heart disease, diabetes, hypertension,

 Claims that milk and dairy products may assist with weight loss have been refuted by studies proving: “Dairy products are loaded with fats that are easily stored under your skin as body fat,” (American Journal of Clinical Nutrition, October 2002) Studies on milk, even non-fat milk, have found links to increased risk of heart disease and hypertension.
 A multi-country review by William B. Grant, PhD, found “…high associations between non-fat milk or milk carbohydrates” and heart disease. (“Milk and Other Dietary Influences on Coronary Heart Disease,” 1998.) obesity, behavioural disorders,” hyperactivity and more.
 (The Kellogg Report, 1989)

 A Duke University research team proved coffee can increase stress levels, thus contributing to high blood pressure and heart disease.
 (Psychosomatic Medicine, 2002.)
 Caffeine also triggers fat storage, as it increases the body’s release of insulin.
 Coffee causes the body to secrete stress hormones, which causes a greater tendency to store fat. particularly belly fat, says Henry Kahn, MD, of Emory University School of Medicine.